voizhungary/symmetrical-octo-couscous/README.md

 NODE_ENV=development
 ```

-In development environment and additional endpoint is available on the app.
+In development environment an additional endpoint is available on the app.

 ## Scripts